ac3cloud/sn-atf-runner/README.md

 # sn-atf-runner
-Dockerised Automated Test Framework runner for ServiceNow
+Dockerised Automated Test Framework runner for ServiceNow.
+This service persistently holds a session in ServiceNow's 'scheduled test runner' window through the use of [Puppeteer](https://github.com/GoogleChrome/puppeteer) - a wrapper for headless Google Chrome.

+The script logs in through the main login page or side_door if you are using SAML, then navigates to the runner page and waits for a test to start.

 # Setup